EmuDeck/emudeck.github.io/docs/emulators/steamos/melonds.md

 **Here's How**

-1. In Game Mode, select the `EmuDeck - MelonDS` profile if you are playing a game directly from Game Mode or the `EmuDeck - EmulationStation-DE` profile if you are playing through EmulationStation-DE
+1. In Game Mode, select the `EmuDeck - MelonDS` profile if you are playing a game directly from Game Mode or the `EmuDeck - ES-DE` profile if you are playing through ES-DE
     * [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile)
 2. Open the game, use the Steam Input profile and select the `Fullscreen` hotkey
 3. At the top, press `Config`, `Screen Rotation`, `270`